Best Cheap Health Insurance in South Carolina (2026)

 Short-term health insurance in South Carolina

-Short-term coverage lets you get coverage if you miss open enrollment and you're not eligible for a special enrollment period.
+Short-term health plans let you get coverage if you miss open enrollment and you're ineligible for what's called a special enrollment period.

-These plans tend to cost less than regular health insurance.
+These plans tend to cost less than regular medical insurance.
 However, they typically offer less coverage and have more restrictions compared to a marketplace health plan.

 Pros of short-term health insurance in SC